Package 'spldv'

 vce

-string.
+Character string.
 A string indicating what kind of standard errors should be computed when using summary.
 For the one-step GMM estimator, the options are "robust" and "ml".
 For the two-step GMM estimator, the options are "robust", "efficient" and "ml".
 The option "vce = ml" is an exploratory method that evaluates the VC of the RIS estimator using the GMM estimates.

 method